U.S. History Lesson Plans and Resources

 A 5th-grade unit from Core Knowledge.
 See also

-The Plight of Four Million Newly Emancipated Slaves: Reconstruction 1865-1877
+The Plight of Four Million Newly Emancipated Slaves: Reconstruction 1865-1877 .

-A secondary lesson plan from PBS.
+A lesson plan for grades 6-12 from EDSITEment.

 After Reconstruction: Problems of African Americans in the South

 A lesson plan using the Internet to access pamphlets and other materials, most of which were written by African American authors about pressing issues of the day.
-For an excellent resource on African American History, see the Black History Pages.

 George Washington Carver